Quickstart

 Run the synchronization

-Now we have a data source and an empty LDAP directory just waiting for us to write in it, let’s fire up LSC.
+Now we have a data source to use and an empty LDAP directory, it’s time to fire up LSC.

 From now on, use a different terminal from the one the LDAP directory is running in.